moble/PostNewtonian/README.md

 All of the code here uses python and various python packages (though C/C++ code is generated).
-So, you need an up-to-date installation of python, as well as various python packages.
+So, you need an up-to-date installation of python (version 2.7 or greater), as well as various python packages.
 Most package managers (apt, macports, homebrew, etc.) can install these packages for you.
 For manual installation, install python and pip (python's package manager), and then run

 ```Shell
 pip install numpy